Frequently Asked Questions

 If you need to make a change to the Forms after the deadline, please send an email with the request to firstname.lastname@example.org using your @stanford.edu email account.
 Depending on the issue, we may be able to make the change.
 Many offices start using the information right away so only certain changes are allowed.

 Stanford is planning for as normal a fall quarter as possible, with modifications as needed based on the public health situation.
-We expect all students to take a covid test upon move-in to their campus residence.
+It's possible that we will ask all students to take a rapid covid test upon move-in to their campus residence.
 Students will be housed in campus housing with roommates as they currently are this year.
-We require all students, faculty, and staff to be vaccinated for COVID-19 with booster.
-We will accommodate students who cannot take the vaccine for medical or religious reasons.
-Students in this situation must request an exemption and, if approved, will be required to undergo regular COVID-19 testing and other potential public health requirements.
+As of April 10, 2023, students, faculty, and staff are not required, but strongly encouraged, to be vaccinated for COVID-19 with booster.

 At Stanford, we are gradually moving away from the term "freshman/freshmen" and using the term "first-year(s)" to refer to undergraduate students in their first year.
 You will continue to see both "first-year" and "freshman" being used by different offices and departments, but should gradually begin to see "freshman" being phased out.
 We will continue to use "frosh" more informally when referring to first-year students and the first-year experience.